Chapter Fifty Three IV

 "I’m exhausted.
 Bed time.”

 Chan goes to his room, we pile up, next thing we know it’s morning.
 We take our time, graze the Hampton breakfast.
 I’m fairly picky about food, while their stuff is hardly gourmet, I have nothing to complain about.
 It’s only eight, we don’t want to show up at the camp until ten.
-By then, the other women will have left in search of merchandise, the palm readers ready to offer illusions.
+By then, the other women will have left in search of merchandise, the palm readers ready to to trade illusions for cash.
+The thought occurs it's exactly what churches do, nice symmetry to that.

 There are six identical airstreams, not new, still well kept.
 Two have signs leaning against the side by the door.
 They both say the same thing, ‘God is in the miracle business.
 Knock and find the miracle He has for you.’
 Janah knocks.